Outer functors and a general operadic framework: Introduction

-\begin{THM} [Theorem \ref{thm:outer_mu}] The category $\foutan \subset \f_\omega (\gr\op; \kring)$ of analytic outer functors is equivalent to the full subcategory $\flie^\mu \subset \flie$. \end{THM}
+\begin{THM} [Theorem \ref{thm:outer_mu}] The category $\foutanQ \subset \f_\omega (\gr\op; \rat)$ of analytic outer functors is equivalent to the full subcategory $\flie^\mu \subset \flie$. \end{THM}

-This result makes the study of (analytic) outer functors on $\gr\op$ more accessible.
-In particular, via the study of $\flie^\mu$, new information can be obtained upon the structure of the projective generators of $\foutan$.
+This result makes the study of analytic outer functors on $\gr\op$ more accessible.
+In particular, via the study of $\flie^\mu$, new information can be obtained upon the structure of the projective generators of $\foutanQ$, as explained in Section \ref{subsect:proj_flie_mu}.
+This is carried out by using the associated Schur functors (i.e., working with functors on the category $\fvs$ of finite-dimensional $\rat$-vector spaces).
+There is a left $\cat \lie$-module given by

+that is natural with respect to the vector space $V$.
+Here, $\lie(V)$ is the free Lie algebra on $V$ and the action of $\cat\lie$ on $\underline{\lie(V)}$ is induced by the Lie algebra structure of $\lie (V)$.
+Now, using tensor products of the right adjoint representation of $\lie (V)$, for each $n$, $\lie (V)^{\otimes n}$ is a right $\lie(V)$-module, naturally with respect to $V$.
+Passing to zeroth Lie algebra homology (i.e., coinvariants), one obtains a left $\cat \lie$-module